*Freeware starting with Release 2.4*

 The Arbitrary Precision Calculator for Windows

 The first edition of Googol+ was launched in 2007, but we posted it in another website.
-Four years later Googol+ is still the only genuine Arbitrary Precision Windows Calculator you can find.
+Seven years later Googol+ is still the only genuine Arbitrary Precision Windows Calculator you can find.
 Now, we decided to deeply revamp this product and add 64-bit processing power if you have a 64-bit operating system (Googol+, 64-bit edition is a few times faster in lengthy tasks, like factoring) .

 Both the 32-bit and 64-bit editions are in the same distribution, you will get the 64-bit edition installed if you have a 64-bit operating system, otherwise it will install the 32-bit.

-The Windows Calculator is not good enough for every task, many people need more than calculate with 32 significant digits.
+The Microsoft Windows Calculator is not good enough for every task, many people need more than calculate with 32 significant digits.
 Let us experiment and calculate 310000 both with the Windows Calculator and Googol+ and then compare the outputs.

 Amazing… this is what arbitrary precision calculators are intended for.